nutanix/libvfio-user/docs/vfio-user.rst

 | Table        | array of table entries |
 +--------------+------------------------+

-This command message is sent by the client to the server to inform it that a DMA region, previously made available via a VFIO_USER_DMA_MAP command message, is no longer available for DMA.
+This command message is sent by the client to the server to inform it that one or more DMA regions, previously made available via a VFIO_USER_DMA_MAP command message, are no longer available for DMA.
 It typically occurs when memory is subtracted from the client or if the client uses a vIOMMU.
 If the client does not expect the server to perform DMA then it does not need to send to the server VFIO_USER_DMA_UNMAP commands.
 If the server does not need to perform DMA then it can ignore such commands but it must still reply to them.
-The table is an array of the following structure:
+Each DMA region is described by a table entry in an array of the following structure:

 Table entry format
 ^^^^^^^^^^^^^^^^^^